openharmony/docs/en/application-dev/reference/errorcodes/errorcode-net-connection.md

 **Description**

-This error code is reported if a system internal error occurs.
+This error code is reported if an internal system error occurs.

-**Cause**
+**Possible Causes**

 1. The memory is abnormal.